Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 -

-To better understand DI, consider the scenario of purchasing a product in an online retail store.
-Completing a purchase is typically implemented using a component such as an OrderService.
-The OrderService itself would interact with an OrderRepository that would create order details in a database and a NotificationComponent that would send out the order confirmation to the customer.
-In a traditional implementation, the OrderService creates (typically in its constructor) instances of OrderRepository and NotificationComponent and uses them.
+To better understand **DI**, consider the scenario of purchasing a product in an online retail store.
+Completing a purchase is typically implemented using a component such as an **OrderService**.
+The **OrderService** itself would interact with an **OrderRepository** that would create order details in a database and a **NotificationComponent** that would send out the order confirmation to the customer.
+In a traditional implementation, the **OrderService** creates (typically in its constructor) instances of OrderRepository and **NotificationComponent** and uses them.
 Even though there is nothing wrong with this approach, it can lead to hard-to-maintain, hard-to-test, and highly coupled code.

 -

-DI, by contrast, allows us to take a different approach when dealing with dependencies.
+**DI**, by contrast, allows us to take a different approach when dealing with dependencies.
 With DI, you let an external process such as Spring create dependencies, manage dependencies, and inject those dependencies into the objects that need them.
-So, with DI, Spring would create the OrderRepository and NotificationComponent and then hand over those dependencies to the OrderService.
-This decouples OrderService from having to deal with OrderRepository/NotificationComponent creation, making it easier to test.
+So, with DI, Spring would create the **OrderRepository** and **NotificationComponent** and then hand over those dependencies to the **OrderService**.
+This decouples **OrderService** from having to deal with **OrderRepository**/**NotificationComponent** creation, making it easier to test.
 It allows each component to evolve independently, making development and maintenance easier.
 Also, it makes it easier to swap these dependencies with different implementations or use these components in a different context.

 -
 -